-About UNESCO INRULED
+About UNESCO INRULED：

 The UNESCO International Research and Training Centre for Rural Education (UNESCO INRULED) was established by UNESCO and the Chinese government in 1994 with a mandate to promote sustainable socio-economic development in rural areas.
 As a Category II center under the auspices of UNESCO, INRULED’s research and training activities concentrate on education for rural transformation.
 The Center has moved to Beijing Normal University in 2008 for better coordination and connectivity.

-To promote international research and development of methods and techniques of rural education;
+1.Promoting international research and development of methods and techniques of rural education;

-To promote consultation and cooperation among member states by devising policies and strategies in the areas of human resource development for rural areas;
+2.Promoting consultation and cooperation among member states by devising policies and strategies in the areas of human resource development for rural areas;

-To create a wide network for exchange of academic and technical information in the field of rural education among experts in various countries;
+3.Creating a wide network for exchange of academic and technical information in the field of rural education among experts in various countries;

-To organize international training workshops and seminars on special subjects and provide fellowships for international research;
+5.Organising international training workshops and seminars on special subjects and provide fellowships for international research;

 6.Producing and disseminating publications and materials for the various projects undertaken by UNESCO INRULED.

 5.Ecological Civilization and Education for Sustainable Development.